-The four pillars of sustainability are a variation of the much more popular framework of the three pillars of sustainability, or 3 PS, or 3 E’s.
+The four pillars of sustainability are a variation of the much more popular framework of the three pillars of sustainability, or 3 PS, or 3 E’s, or triple bottom line.
 The 4 pillars of sustainability are offering an alternative point of view regarding sustainable development, with more emphasis on the human factor.
 What are the four pillars of sustainability?

 The four pillars of sustainability are Human, Social, Economic, and Environmental.
 Those are the 4 distinct areas where sustainability needs to be achieved to have sustainable development, that’s why they are identified as the four pillars of sustainability.

 Understanding the 4 pillars of sustainable development is key to starting your sustainability journey and keeping the right track along the way.